 Elevating student awareness of global issues is increasingly important as the countries of the world become more interdependent.
 Today’s students also need an understanding of the world’s economy, politics, social structures, and environment in order to make the best decisions about how to live their own lives after high school and beyond.
 At the same time, consuming domestic news with a critical eye is vital to enhancing democracy and defeating intolerance.
 More than ever, an appreciation for news and our civic institutions is a key step toward self-empowerment and advancement.

-As educators, it’s our job to make sure that students are armed with the tools necessary to distinguish between fact, fiction, and plain old opinion; between research or evidence-based statements and empty rhetoric; between exaggeration and reputable journalism – not just “factoids” from Facebook, Twitter, or other information feeds.
+As educators, it’s our job to make sure that students are armed with the tools necessary to distinguish between fact, fiction, and plain old opinion; between research or evidence-based statements and empty rhetoric; between exaggeration and reputable journalism – not just “factoids” from Facebook, Twitter, Instagram, TikTok, or other information feeds.

-The Benefits of Current Event Programs
+The Benefits of Current Events for Students

 And let’s remember the myriad benefits our students enjoy through current event programs: